 Pupils are also given the opportunity to borrow a book from the school library - these are books of their choice and interest which they can take home to enjoy.
 Each class is timetabled to visit the library once a week.
 The library is also open after school three days a week so that parents/carers can enjoy reading with the child.

-The school provides further access to Reading related activities through Espresso; every child can log-on to use at home.
-Children in KS1 also have access to e-books through ‘Bug Club’ on the school website.
-Here, teachers will allocate children a particular level at a time; all the books at that level can be accessed to read.
-There are questions and activities too.
+The school provides further access to Reading related activities through online platforms which every child can log-on to use at home e.g. Espresso.
+Children across the school also have access to e-books through ‘Bug Club’.
+Teaching Assistants will allocate children a particular book level at a time; all the books at that level can be accessed to read with questions and activities too.

-Class teachers will, at different points of the year, read a ‘class novel’ to pupils in their classes as a further opportunity to build the children’s exposure to different kinds of texts.
+At different points of the year, class teachers will read a ‘class novel’ to pupils as a further opportunity to build the children’s exposure to different kinds of texts.
 They also use it as an opportunity to develop pupils’ understanding and enjoyment of books.

 West Acton subscribes to several high quality online resources for which a login is needed.
 Logins will be provided by your class teacher and are also available to request here.